tatva-hiral/react-native-ai-app/README.md

 This is where your screen components will live.
 A screen is a React component which will take up the entire screen and be part of the navigation hierarchy.
 Each screen will have a directory containing the `.js` file, along with styles files.

 **services**
-Any services that interface with the outside world will live here (think REST APIs, Push Notifications, etc.).
+Any services that interface with the outside world will live here (think REST APIs, Push Notifications, Graphql etc.).

 **constants**
 Here lives your application API_URL and other constants.